daniel-lerch/korga/README.md

 ### Email distribution lists

-Once configured, Korga automatically synchronizes people and groups from ChurchTools.
-This data can be used to create distribution lists.
+Korga makes it possible to send emails to ChurchTools groups via email.
+For example, anyone can send an email to _youth@example.oorg_ and Korga will forward it to all members of your ChurchTools group _Youth_ with role _Leader_.

 There is no Web UI available yet to manage distribution lists so you must stick to the CLI inside the Docker container:

 ```
-./Korga dist create kids
+./Korga dist create youth
-./Korga dist add-recipient kids -g 137
+./Korga dist add-recipient youth -g 137
 ```

-This command creates a distribution list _kids@example.org_ which forwards emails to every member of group #137.
+This command creates a distribution list _youth@example.org_ which forwards emails to every member of group #137.

 ## Installation